Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Introduction

 \citet{smidt18} has modeled accretion onto SMBH in a large computational box of $100 h^{-1}$\,Mpc on the side, and three nested grids of $25 h^{-1}$\,Mpc have been applied.
-Direct collapse within a DM halo at $z\sim 19$ has been followed onto the sink particle of $10^5\,M_\odot $ representing a BH with the entire radiation feedback produced at 1\,keV.
+Direct collapse within a DM halo at $z\sim 19$ has been followed onto the sink particle of $10^5\,M_\odot$ representing a BH with the entire radiation feedback produced at 1\,keV.
 However, the relevant physics in the central region was completely unresolved, with the maximal resolution of 35\,pc (comoving).
 Moreover, the radiation feedback, the accretion disk and the associated outflow, have been chosen as a subgrid model of an $\alpha$-disk.

-\citet{regan19} have modeled accretion onto the SMBH seed of $\sim 10^5\,M_\odot$ with a highest spatial resolution of $\sim 2.5\times 10^{-4}$\,pc (which is about a factor of 3 lower than used in this work, see section\,\ref{sec:numerics}).
+\citet{regan19} have modeled accretion onto the SMBH seed of $\sim 10^5\,M_\odot$ with a highest spatial resolution of $\sim 2.5\times 10^{-4}$\,pc (which is about a factor of 20 lower than used in this work, see section\,\ref{sec:numerics}).
 The radiation feedback from the SMBH accreting at the super-Eddington rate has been modeled using the ray-tracing algorithm, but the ionizing radiation has been ignored, and the simulation focused entirely on the mechanical feedback from the collimated jet.
-The jet and its effects on the accretion have been not detectable at $\gtorder 0.1-1$\,pc, and the SMBH growth rate has been severely suppressed.
+The jet and its effects on the accretion have been not detectable at $\gtorder 0.1-1$\,pc, but the SMBH growth rate has been severely suppressed.

-In the present work, we have avoided including the subgrid physics.
-The outflow from the central object modeled here represents a wind driven and partially collimated by the resolved forces --- radiation and thermal pressure gradients.
+In the present work, we have avoided including subgrid physics.
+The outflow from the central object modeled here represents a wind, partially collimated and driven by the resolved forces --- radiation and thermal pressure gradients.

-In this work, we utilize the zoom-in 3-D cosmological radiative hydrodynamics simulations and study the evolution of a central mass accumulation in the presence of the radiation feedback, including the photoionization input from the UV and X-ray photons.
-This central mass accumulation can represent an SMS or self-gravitating disk, with the resolution of $\sim 8\times 10^{-5}$\,pc.
+In this work, we utilize the zoom-in 3-D cosmological radiative hydrodynamics simulations and study the evolution of a central mass accumulation in the presence of radiation feedback, including the photoionization input from the UV and X-ray photons.
+This central mass accumulation can represent an SMS or self-gravitating disk, with the resolution of $\sim 1.3\times 10^{-5}$\,pc.
 We employ a ray-tracing algorithm to model the propagation of the ionizing photons on the pristine gas.
-The effects of radiation pressure on this gas affecting the accretion rate is also included.
+The effects of radiation pressure on this gas are also included.

 This paper is structured as follows.
 Section\,2 describes the numerical methods used here, the initial cosmological conditions, and methods to calculate accretion rate and luminosity.
 Our results are presented in Section\,3.
 Finally, we discuss and summarize this work in Sections\,4 and 5.